ARE YOU HAVING TROUBLE FINDING YOUR LIFE PURPOSE AND A CLEAR SENSE OF WHO YOU ARE?

 Just as important it is to notice a pattern in your transitions.
 It’s extremely important to be aware of clues and signs.

 It was at that moment where everything else went silent.
 I was drawn to her story and the courage she gained after a book she read.
-It was his book click here that gave her purpose and revealed her passion.
+It was Steve Harvey’s book Act Like a Success, Think Like a Success: Discovering Your Gift and the Way to Life’s Riches that gave her purpose and revealed her passion in life.
 Her life purpose was to create jean tights for the everyday woman.
 For women of every size to feel empowered.

 I was all ears.
 This ignited my spirit.

 Was this meant for me to hear?
-This was what I have been looking for.
+This was what I have looked for.

 Immediately I purchased this book on Amazon.
-Along with several other self-help books, I recommend here.
+Along with several other self-help books, I recommend.
 From then on… I kept my eyes open for other signs.

 WHAT ARE YOU GOOD AT AND WHAT DO YOU LIKE TO DO?